justindurocher/Video-Game-Search-App/README.md

 # Video Game Search with Related News

-As a gamers, we wanted to be able to search for videogames and get related news so that we can stay updated on recent changes and patches to our favorite games.
+As gamers, we wanted to be able to search for video games and fetch related news so that we can stay updated on the most recent changes and patches to our favorite games.

 ## Description